Last updated on 2026-02-09

 Career Options

-Graduates of the Aviation Technician - Avionics Maintenance program can pursue a variety of exciting career paths in Canada, including:
+Graduates of the Aviation Technician - Avionics Maintenance program can pursue a variety of career paths in Canada, including:

 - Aircraft Maintenance Engineer (AME): Works on the maintenance and repair of aircraft, ensuring compliance with safety regulations.